IT'S HERE... the 2013-14 ARIZONA HIGH SCHOOL MOCK TRIAL CASE!

 Standard 2, Objective 4 (Distinction) Prepare for and successfully participate in a competition or simulation such as a mock trial

 As an added feature of the Mock Trial program, we invite artistically talented students from schools participating in the Mock Trial Tournament to submit a drawing of an actual courtroom scene for judging in this state-wide competition.
 For more information, or to register, click here.

 The Arizona Foundation for Legal Services & Education offers training programs for teachers and / or attorneys who are new to the program, at which each participant receives a personal copy of the Mock Trial Teachers Manual.
 You are invited to take advantage of this excellent professional development opportunity!
 To learn more about this and other training opportunities, visit www.azflse.org/academy.

 The huge success of Arizona High School Mock Trial program is due in large part to the volunteer support provided by the Young Lawyers of Arizona.
 If you are an attorney and would like to participate in the Mock Trial program as a team coach, please call the Foundation at 602-340-7361.
 If you are a teacher and need a volunteer attorney coach for your class, please contact your District Coordinator.

 The Young Lawyers of Arizona have provided limited funds to help cover some of the costs of lodging and breakfast for students and teacher-coaches for teams from outside of Maricopa County that advance to the State Tournament.
-Some funds may also be available to help offset travel-related costs for any Arizona team that represents our state at the National High School Mock Trial Championship.
 Teams may also want to consider fund-raising throughout the year in anticipation of travel to the National High School Mock Trial Championship.